Johncutz/Johncutz/README.md

 -------------------------------------------

 <div align="justify"> Flexible, Resilient, SelfLearner, Focused and Collaborative Professional.
-Graduating in Software Engineering, from Cruzeiro do Sul University, always a technology admirer, with an interest in software creation and development.
+Graduating in Software Engineering, from <a href="https://www.cruzeirodosul.edu.br/">Cruzeiro do Sul University</a>, always a technology admirer, with an interest in software creation and development.
 Currently focusing on Front-End, with vast interest in Back-End, seeking to be a Full-Stack professional.
 I have personal personal projects, but I am looking for new opportunities to demonstrate qualification and do my part within a fantastic team.
 I always aim for more knowledge in areas of my interest such as: AI, Devops, Architecture and Software Development.
 </div>